Hypothesis Testing For Network Data in Functional Neuroimaging: Characterization of Spaces of Networks

-However, we note that the definition of $\cL_{d}$ requires that \emph{every} potential edge in $G$ be present, with edges distinguished purely by the relative magnitude of their weights.
+However, we note that the definition of $\cL_{d}$ requires that \emph{every} potential edge in $G$ be present, with edges only distinguishable in terms of the relative magnitude of their weights.
 Consider the description of the 1000 FCP data in Section~\ref{sec:bg.neuro}.
-For the case where our network is defined to be, say, the matrix $W$ of empirical correlations or mutual information of signals between pairs of ROIs, the space $\cL_d$ is appropriate.
+For the case where our network is defined to be, say, the matrix $W$ of empirical correlations of signals between pairs of ROIs, the space $\cL_d$ is appropriate.
 On the other hand, if we chose instead to work with a thresholded version of such matrices, then it is important that we allow for \emph{both} the presence/absence of edges by allowing weights to be zero.
 The result of Theorem~\ref{thm:S} can be extended to include such networks, as described in the following corollary.
 This leads to a manifold that possesses corners.
 A good introduction to manifolds with corners can be found in standard texts on smooth manifolds \citep[see chap.~14 in][]{Lee2006}.
 Moreover, this manifold is also a convex subset of Euclidean space. \begin{cor} In Theorem \ref{thm:S}, if condition (5) is replaced by \begin{en} \item[(5${}'$)] The off-diagonal entries are non-positive, $a_{ij}\leq 0$; \end{en} then the corresponding matrix space $\cL_{d}\pri$ is a manifold with corners of dimension $d(d-1)/2$.
 Furthermore, $\cL_{d}\pri$ is a convex subset of an affine space in $\R^{d^{2}}$ of dimension $d(d-1)/2$. \end{cor}

-A proof of this corollary is provided in Appendix \ref{app:S}.
+A proof of this corollary is also provided in the Supplementary Material.
 Importantly, the above theorem and its corollary indicate that the Euclidean metric (i.e.~the Frobenius distance on the space of $d\times d$ matrices with real-valued entries) is a natural choice of distance function on our spaces of Laplacians.
 The metric space of interest is therefore composed of, for example, $(\cL_{d}\pri,\rho_{F})$, where $\rho_{F}$ is the Frobenius distance

 for any pair of matrices $X,Y\in\cL_{d}\pri$.
 As we shall see momentarily below, in Section~\ref{sec:inference}, the concept of a Fr{\'e}chet mean and its sample-based analogue, as detailed in equations (\ref{eq:Frechet.mean}) and (\ref{eq:sample.Frechet.mean}), may now be brought to bear, yielding a well-defined sense of an average of networks.